Las Posadas: A Joyous Mexican Christmas Tradition

 Las Posadas

-Las Posadas (Spanish for “The Inns”), celebrated every year from Decveber 16-24 in Mexican, Latin American, and some region of the United States, is a Catholic holiday and religious celebration.
-It showcases the journey Joseph and Mary traveled from Nazareth to Bethlehem in search of a secure place for Mary to give birth, and their passage is commemorated by the festival of Las Posadas.
+Las Posadas (Spanish for “The Inns”), celebrated every year from December 16-24 in Mexico, Latin America, and some regions of the United States, are a Catholic holiday and religious celebration.
+The festivity showcases the journey of Joseph and Mary, traveling from Nazareth to Bethlehem in search of a secure place for Mary to give birth.

-Many Mexicans associate the word “posadas” with gatherings of loved ones throughout the winter months to sing, share a hearty meal, and spread festive pleasure.
-Read more about Las Posadas traditions and what Remitly gathered so you, too, can learn about the Mexican holiday of Las Posadas Navideñas.
+Many Mexicans associate the word “posadas” with gatherings of loved ones throughout the winter months to sing Christmas carols, share a hearty meal, and spread festive pleasure.
+Read more about Las Posadas traditions and what Remitly gathered so you, too, can learn about this Mexican fiesta.

 Historical Background

-Las Posadas has a long history in Latin culture.
+Las Posadas has a long history in Hispanic culture.
 Although it began in Spain, Mexico has been celebrating it annually for more than 400 years and is said to have begun as a way to teach native people about Christmas.
-Posada celebrations began in churches and later it was celebrated at haciendas and then in family houses, becoming the current festival by the 19th century.
+Posada celebrations began in churches, and later it was celebrated at haciendas and then in family houses, becoming the current festival by the 19th century.

 The Augustinian friars of San Agustin de Acolman, near Mexico City, may have started posadas.
 Friar Diego de Soria, the Augustinian prior, received a papal bull from Pope Sixtus V in 1586 to celebrate ‘Misas de Aguinaldo’ or ‘Christmas extra masses’ from December 16 to 24.